 PEROXCAP measurement uses two composite HUMICAP sensors, one with a catalytic layer and one without.
-The catalytic layer catalyzes $H_2O_2$ from the vapor mixture.
-Therefore, the HUMICAP sensor with this layer only senses water vapor, providing a measurement of partial water pressure.
+The catalytic layer catalyzes H_2O_2 from the vapor mixture.
+Therefore, the HUMICAP sensor with this layer only senses water vapor, providing a measurement of partial water pressure, i.e. relative humidity (RH).
 The sensor without the catalytic layer senses both hydrogen peroxide vapor and water vapor in the air mixture.
-The difference between the readings from these two sensors indicates the vapor concentration of $H_2O_2$ .
+The difference between the readings from these two sensors indicates the vapor concentration of H_2O_2 .

-Figure 2 Operating principle of PEROXCAP measurement
+Figure 3 Operating principle of PEROXCAP measurement